Dodgers clinch 7th straight NL West title, 1st playoff team

 TRAINER’S ROOM

-Dodgers: 3B Justin Turner (ankle) opted to rest his tender ankle and was not in the starting lineup.
+Dodgers: Turner (ankle) opted to rest his tender ankle and did not play.
 “He feels that trying to give it another day will benefit him,” Roberts said.
 “It’s something he could play through but it just doesn’t make a whole lot of sense.” … OF Alex Verdugo (right oblique strain) is taking a few days off from baseball activities, making his potential to return less probable.
 “Each day we don’t get him moving closer to playing makes it more bleak,” Roberts said.
 “But we’re still hopeful.”

 Orioles: RHP Hunter Harvey threw a bullpen before Tuesday’s game.
 He hasn’t pitched since facing one batter at Tampa Bay on Sept.
 2. “He just had a little bit of soreness, and we just wanted to stay away from him for a while,” manager Brandon Hyde said. … RHP Asher Wojciechowski will be pushed back a day or two.
 He was removed from Sunday’s starter after two innings, and Hyde thought Wojciechowski was suffering from fatigue.